Why the Hell isn't this on DVD yet? -- Number 39

 GEORGIA, GEORGIA (1972 Kelly-Jordan Enterprises/Cinerama) Starring Diana Sands, Minnie Gentry, Dirk Benedict, Roger Furman, Terry Whitmore.
 Directed by Stig Bjorkman.
 Screenplay by Maya Angelou.

-Sands' title character is a pop music diva arriving in Stockholm for the latest stop on her world tour with her inner circle, hired maid and surrogate mother Minnie Gentry and homosexual business manager Roger Furman.
-During her stopover, black Vietnam deserter Terry Whitmore angles for a private audience with Sands to convince her to bring attention to the plight of his fellow expatriate defectors, but the apolitical prima donna shows no interest.
+Sands' title character is a pop music diva arriving in Stockholm for the latest stop on her world tour with her inner circle, surrogate mother Minnie Gentry and homosexual business manager Roger Furman.
+During her stopover, black Vietnam deserter Terry Whitmore angles for a private audience with Sands to convince her to bring attention to the plight of his fellow expatriate defectors, but the apolitical diva shows no interest.
 Whitmore next tries to reach her through the more sympathetic Gentry, who sees an opportunity to play matchmaker.
 Meanwhile, impotent white photographer Benedict (also a Vietnam veteran) is assigned to capture Sands on film for a magazine article and ends up capturing the ice queen's heart.

 Filming in his native Sweden and coming off the challenge of directing non-professionals exclusively in his prior feature (I LOVE, YOU LOVE), Bjorkman is nevertheless the wrong director for this film.
 He's far more comfortable with his locale than with the issues Angelou raises.
 Budget limitations are distractingly obvious, the pacing is uneven and the editing is consistently choppy.

 Most damaging is Bjorkman's failure to establish Georgia as an international superstar named "the most popular American singer in Europe" as we're told in the first few minutes.
 The director seems most intent with deglamorizing the songbird, and the sexy, enticing Diana Sands of THE LANDLORD and DOCTORS' WIVES is only occasionally in evidence here.
 Typical is the botched opening.
 Angelou's rousing "Bird of Paradise" plays over Sands' arrival at the airport.
 Instead of letting the uplifting song play and following Sands as she triumphantly enters Stockholm, Bjorkman cuts away after less than a minute and whisks us to an awkwardly staged press conference.
 The necessary strong introduction to Sands' Georgia Martin never materializes, and her concert is also badly mishandled: poorly attended and featuring a lukewarm finale instead of the must-see spectacle we anticipate from "the goose that lays golden eggs".
-The failure to dub Sands is also unfortunate; she's a fantastic actress but a mediocre singer, and lacks the vocal range for the show-stopper that is sorely needed.
+The failure to dub Sands is also unfortunate; she's a fantastic actor but medicore singer and lacks the vocal range for the show-stopper that is sorely needed.

 As a result of the numerous missteps, it's impossible to buy Georgia Martin as a Diana Ross or Eartha Kitt on the world stage and Angelou's story is robbed of much of its power.
 In the end GEORGIA, GEORGIA seems more about Gentry and her consumption by hate than its title character.

 Despite not having the budget or director for its intentions to be fully realized, GEORGIA, GEORGIA is still worth seeing for Angelou's imperfect but still intriguing debut screenplay and for the underappreciated performers in front of the camera.
-Minnie Gentry is best known today as Terrence Howard's grandmother, but she had four decades of stage experience before making her film debut here at age 57.
+Minnie Gentry is best known today as Terrence Howard's grandmother, but she had four decades' stage experience before making her film debut here at age 57.
 She's very good overall, convincingly portraying Alberta's loosening grip on reality.
 A young Dirk Benedict also makes a solid film debut, and Roger Furman, well known as a stage director and playwright who founded Harlem's New Heritage Repertory Theatre, makes his only appearance in a feature film and nicely avoids the stereotypes as Sands' gay manager.

 So...why isn't this on DVD yet?